-At Curtin, the privacy of students, staff and other people who the University deals with is taken very seriously.
+At the University, the privacy of students, staff and other people who the University deals with is taken very seriously.
 Much of the information which the University collects in connection with its normal functions and activities is "personal information", and this information is handled in accordance with relevant privacy standards.

 Curtin's level of compliance

-In addition, respecting an individual's right to privacy is consistent with Curtin’s Values and signature behaviours.
-Staff and students, as members of the University community, are required to respect each individual's right to privacy.
+In addition, in accordance with the University’s Values and Signature Behaviours, members of the University community are responsible for respecting an individual's right to privacy.
+Staff and students, as members of the University community, are therefore required to respect each individual's right to privacy.

 The type of personal information collected

-The types of personal information which the University handles may include, but is not limited to: names, residential addresses, student or staff ID numbers, student or staff photographs, tax file numbers, email addresses, date of birth, bank details, government identifiers and signatures.
+The types of personal information which the University handles may include, but is not limited to: names, residential addresses, student or staff ID numbers, student or staff photographs or recorded moving images, tax file numbers, email addresses, date of birth, bank details, government identifiers and signatures.

 Purpose of collection of personal information

-The personal information you provide will only be used by University officers in a manner consistent with the original purposes of collection or as otherwise permitted by the Australian Privacy Principles.
+The personal information you provide or which is otherwise collected about you will only be used by University officers in a manner consistent with the original purposes of collection or as otherwise permitted by the Australian Privacy Principles.

-The purpose of collecting information is not only to keep a record of students and staff members, but also to ensure they have the full benefit of the complete range of services offered by the University.
+The purpose of collecting information is not only to keep a record of students, staff and other people who the University deals with, but also to ensure they have the full benefit of the complete range of services offered by the University.

 Use and disclosure of personal information to other parties

-Information collected from students and staff will be used to communicate with those individuals in relation to any issue relevant to their involvement with the University.
+More generally, information collected from students, staff and other people who the University deals with will be used primarily to communicate with those individuals in relation to any issue relevant to their involvement with the University.

-This may extend to communications involving surveys, the availability of courses, alumni activity, newsletters and related marketing or promotional activity, and soliciting donations.
+This may extend but is not limited to communications involving surveys, the availability of courses, alumni activity, newsletters and related marketing or promotional activity, and soliciting donations.
 Surveys and other research activity may be carried out for the benefit of the University or in connection with a government initiative.